 Mark worked for Ocean College in Sharm el Sheikh and also managed the Bedouin-owned Sharks Bay Diving Village on the Sinai Peninsula and ran numerous dive safari trips to the southern Red Sea towards the border with Sudan.

 He was the Projects and Marketing Manager for the multi-award winning Red Sea Diving College, Egypt.
 Under his direction the College won the Dive Centre of the Year 2007 and 2008.

 In 2007 the College was one of the few dive operations to win the Project Aware Environmental Achievement Award.
 This award was given in recognition of numerous environmental projects organised by Mark including underwater clean-ups and Mark worked very closely with the directors of the Ras Mohammed Red Sea protected area (the equivalent of GBRMPA on the barrier reef)

-In 2008 he moved to Port Douglas to be close to the best parts of the Great Barrier Reef – and established Blue Dive.
+In 2008 he moved to Port Douglas to be close to the best parts of the Great Barrier Reef.
 He has been visiting Australia since the early 1980s.

 Mark hails from London and has a Bachelors Degree in Politics and Modern History from Manchester University.
-He did have a career in the UK civil service as a project manager before he became a diving professional in 1999.
+He did have a career in the UK civil service as a PRINCE 2 project manager before he became a diving professional in 1999.
 He tells us that it was a great move and that “I’m still not sure what I want to be when I grow up”.

 Despite his London background, Mark is related to well-known Australian WW1 General, Sir John Monash – of German-Jewish extraction, who fought at Gallipoli and was central to establishing ANZAC Day after the first world war.

 General Sir John Monash appears on the Australian $100 note…